Varying-Vagrant-Vagrants/custom-site-template-develop/README.md

 # VVV Custom site template (develop)
-For when you just need a simple dev site
+For when you just need a dev site running wordpress develop

 ## Overview
-This template will allow you to create a WordPress dev environment  runninr wordpress src using only `vvv-custom.yml`.
+This template will allow you to create a WordPress dev environment running wordpress develop using only `vvv-custom.yml`.

 The supported environments are:
 - A single site